judesamp/Ruby-Enchiridion/testing/RSpec/overview.markdown

 is basically equivalent to the variable @assigns in whatever action you're testing

 • Test one thing at a time!
 Each test should have only one expect or should statement.
-So not this:

 • Move repeated setup statements to the top of a block and make them generally available.
 Here is an example (notice the let statement at the top, making a user available during each of the tests nested within this block):